Skip to content

 Before we build anything, we map what it needs to withstand.

 The Discovery Sprint is where every new build engagement begins.
-It's not a scoping exercise — it's a structured investigation of the operational constraints, ownership model, and decision gates that will determine whether what we build lasts.
+It's not a scoping exercise — it's where we map the operational constraints, ownership model, and decision gates that will determine whether what we build lasts.

 Operational constraints map